thumbtack/slate/source/supply_api.html.md

 ```

 Removes tokens and disables the service on the Thumbtack side so which will allow the partner/pro to trigger the OAuth initialization flow again.
+Endpoints will use HTTP basic authentication, and Thumbtack will provide
+Partners with a username and password for Partners to call these endpoints.

 ### HTTP Endpoint
 `POST https://pro-api.thumbtack.com/v2/disconnect-partner`